-When we ditched the grains, pancakes were one of the biggest foods my kids missed.
+When we ditched the grains, pancakes were one of the foods my kids missed most.
 We’ve seen so many health improvements that we definitely won’t be going back to the traditional version any time soon, but it has been on my list to figure out a healthy, real food pancake recipe for my family.

 This effort was renewed when my daughter ate “regular” pancakes at someone’s house one day and had a tummy ache for the next two days.